AVidhanR/MobileAppDevelopment/MAD_WEEK_10/README.md

 ### Registration form
+> Develop an application which prompts a registration form with the fields User Name, Password, Address, Gender (radio buttons for male and female), Age (numeric), Date of Birth (Date Picker), State (Spinner) and a Submit button.
+On clicking the submit button, print all the data below the Submit Button.
+This application must contain UI controls like TextView, EditText, Radio Button, etc
 - Create a new project in **Android Studio** named **Registration Form** (name should me absolute because in `MainActivity.java` the imported package name is **registrationform**)
 - Add the below `XML` code in `activity_main.xml` of your project.